-Some might argue that the years spent together before same-gender marriage became legal in our state should count as a common law marriage.
+Some might argue that the years spent together before same-gender marriage became legal in New Mexico should count as a common-law marriage.
 Unfortunately, New Mexico does not recognize common law marriage, so that legal theory will not help in this situation.

-Let’s use the example of a person who bought a house before the marriage and titled the house only in the name of the purchaser.
+Let’s use the example of a person who bought a house before the marriage and titled the house only in the purchaser’s name.
 After getting married, the legal owner can add the spouse’s name to the title or deed, making the house marital property.
 It is possible to retitle vehicles, real property, bank and investment accounts, and other assets to address this problem.